Beach resident helping organize Heal the Earth virtual music event planned for Earth Day on April 22 – Beach Metro Community News

 Graham was one of the first women to work at a major music label in Canada and has been in the music industry for more than 40 years with experience in radio, production, and marketing.

-About 15 years ago, Cashbox Radio proposed the idea of opening a Canadian division with Graham.
+About 15 years ago, Cashbox Magazine proposed the idea of opening a Canadian division with Graham.

 “Being the entrepreneurial, fearless person I am at times I said, not unless I can own it.
 And they said, OK, you can own it,” Graham said.

-Now, the radio station serves as a place to give indie artists exposure, which sets Cashbox apart from other radio stations.
+Now, the online magazine and radio station serves as a place to give indie artists exposure, which sets Cashbox apart from other media outlets.

 Graham felt that much like the music industry, the environment has also suffered over the years.
 Without a conscious effort, problems such as climate change and pollution will continue to plague the planet.